MicrosoftDocs/winrt-related/winrt-related-src/schemas/mobilebroadbandschema/carriercontrolschema-v2/element-1-userlogoncred.md

 ---
-description: Defines the user login credentials for a context in the Packet Data Protocol (PDP) context policy.
+description: Defines the user login credentials for a context in the Packet Data Protocol (PDP) context policy (descendant of TetheringProfile).
 Search.Product: eADQiWindows 10XVcnh
 title: UserLogonCred (CarrierControlSchema_v2 schema, descendant of TetheringProfile) ms.assetid: 518b3496-f7c3-4af5-a17b-778293d74d4a